The stellar halo in Local Group Hestia simulations II. The accreted component: Summary

 \section{Summary}

-In this work, we analysed six M31/MW analogues in the HESTIA suite of cosmological hydrodynamics zoom-in simulations.
-All the galaxies experienced $1-4$ significant mergers with stellar mass ratios between 0.2 and 1~(relative to the host), where all the significant mergers~(with a single exception) happen between 7 and 11~Gyr ago.
-We studied the merger debris using integrals of motions~(total energy - angular momentum), phase-space coordinates, orbital parameters and actions.
-Focusing our analysis on the most significant merger debris, with the larger stellar mass fraction relative to the host galaxy at the time of accretion, we arrived to the following conclusions:
+In this work we analysed six M31/MW analogues in the HESTIA suite of cosmological hydrodynamics zoom-in simulations.
+All the galaxies experienced between one and four significant mergers with stellar mass ratios between 0.2 and 1~(relative to the host), where all the significant mergers~(with a single exception) happened between 7 and 11~Gyr ago.
+We studied the merger debris using integrals of motions~(total energy and angular momentum), phase-space coordinates, orbital parameters, and actions.
+Focusing our analysis on the most significant merger debris, with the larger stellar mass fraction relative to the host galaxy at the time of accretion, we arrived at the following conclusions:

-\begin{itemize} \item Different stellar merger debris show a diverse morphology at the time of accretion, varying from streams and shell-like structures to smoothly-looking nearly-spherical distributions~(see Fig.~\ref{fig2::mergers_initial}).
-At redshift zero, the vast majority of stellar merger debris have similar and almost featureless density distributions, flattened towards the disc plane; some exceptions were found for the most recent mergers, which show some unmixed substructures~(see Fig.~\ref{fig2::mergers_final}).
-More ancient merger debris are more compact compared to more recent accretion events, likely due to the mass-growth of the galaxy over time, deepening the potential well.
+\begin{itemize} \item Different stellar merger debris show a diverse morphology at the time of accretion, varying from streams and shell-like structures to smooth nearly spherical distributions~(see Fig.~\ref{fig2::mergers_initial}).
+At redshift zero, the vast majority of stellar merger debris have similar and almost featureless density distributions, flattened towards the disc plane.
+Some exceptions were found for the most recent mergers, which show some unmixed substructures~(see Fig.~\ref{fig2::mergers_final}).
+More ancient merger debris are more compact compared to more recent accretion events, likely due to the mass growth of the galaxy over time, deepening the potential well.

 \item The self-consistent cosmological HESTIA simulations suggest the \ELz distributions of individual merger debris evolve in time due to the host's mass growth and its non-axisymmetric gravitational potential~(see Fig.~\ref{fig2::e_lz_all}).
-Therefore, we demonstrate that neither the energy nor angular momentum of the merger remnants is conserved after the merger has concluded.
+Therefore, we demonstrate that neither energy nor angular momentum of the merger remnants are conserved after the merger has concluded.
 In some cases, we observe a substantial change in the direction of the angular momentum and noticeable changes in the energy distribution of the stellar debris.

-\item We showed that merger remnants from a single event are not clustered in the integrals of motions space, but cover a large area in these coordinates.
-At the same time, however, the \ELz distributions are not featureless, as a single merger remnant often contributes to a few overdensities~(see Fig.~\ref{fig2::e_lz_all}).
+\item We showed that merger remnants from a single event are not clustered in the integrals of motion space, but cover a large area in these coordinates.
+At the same time, however, the \ELz distributions are not featureless as a single merger remnant often contributes to a few overdensities~(see Fig.~\ref{fig2::e_lz_all}).